-Figure 4: Scanner and flip jitter for Cycle 033, showing mean, stddev and max/min difference from expected position per orbit for the nadir view (red, blue, green and black respectively). -------5
+Figure 4: Scanner and flip jitter for Cycle 034, showing mean, stddev and max/min difference from expected position per orbit for the nadir view (red, blue, green and black respectively).
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data.------5

-Figure 5: Scanner and flip jitter for Cycle 033, showing mean, stddev and max/min difference from expected position per orbit for the oblique view (red, blue, green and black respectively). -------6
+Figure 5: Scanner and flip jitter for Cycle 034, showing mean, stddev and max/min difference from expected position per orbit for the oblique view (red, blue, green and black respectively).
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data.------6

-Figure 6: Blackbody temperature and baseplate gradient trends during Cycle 033.
+Figure 6: Blackbody temperature and baseplate gradient trends during Cycle 034.
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.
-7
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data. -- 7